ajay9359/Airbnb_SQL_powerbi_Project/README.md

 - There are 14,234  listings in Austin,Texas and 9,051 distinct hosts.
 However, there are more hosts because few hosts are property management agencies.

-- Airbnb is listed in 23 areas in WA.
+- Airbnb is listed in 23 areas in Austin.
 The TOP 5 are     Austin, Texas, United States Del Valle, Texas, United States
     Lakeway, Texas, United States
     West Lake Hills, Texas, United States